vmware-serengeti/doc/wiki/Troubleshooting-Notes-for-Serengeti-M6.md

 # Serengeti Troubleshooting Notes
 The Serengeti CLI reports invalid parameters and unsupported cluster specifications.

 The Serengeti Web service layer stores the user input in a meta-database, which is PostgreSQL.
 The user input is verified in the Web service layer again, to make sure the user input is consistent at the system level.
-When an error occurs, users can check the Serengeti Web Service log in the /opt/serengeti/logs/serengeti.properties file.
+When an error occurs, users can check the Serengeti Web Service log in the /opt/serengeti/logs/serengeti*.log file.

 The Serengeti provision engine validates vSphere resources, places virtual machine at vSphere, and leverages Chef to configure Hadoop cluster.

 Because the cluster provisioning and configuration takes some time to finish, Serengeti launches a backend process for each task.
-Users can check the progress or find error information at /opt/serengeti/logs/task/<task id>/stderr.log and /opt/serengeti/logs/task/<task id>/stdout.log.
+Users can check the progress or find error information at /opt/serengeti/logs/ironfan*.log

 ##  Related Documentation
 See the VMware vSphere Big Data Extensions Administrator's and User's Guide for additional troubleshooting tips and solutions.

 ##  CLI setup error for NoClassDefFoundError
-After download remote CLI and unzip the file, user should not change the file structure, since serengeti-cli-0.6.0.jar file defined dependency for jars in cli/lib.
+After download remote CLI and unzip the file, user should not change the file structure, since serengeti-*.jar file defined dependency for jars in cli/lib.

-If you find following error, please make sure the serengeti-cli-0.6.0.jar file is located in the unzip directory, and the "unzip dir"/lib contains the original jar files.
+If you find following error, please make sure the serengeti-cli-*.jar file is located in the unzip directory, and the "unzip dir"/lib contains the original jar files.

-    [serengeti@10 ~]$ java -jar serengeti-cli-0.6.0.jar
+    [serengeti@10 ~]$ java -jar serengeti-cli-*.jar
     Exception in thread "main" java.lang.NoClassDefFoundError: org/springframework/shell/Bootstrap
     Caused by: java.lang.ClassNotFoundException: org.springframework.shell.Bootstrap
             at java.net.URLClassLoader$1.run(URLClassLoader.java:202)